hayo03/Dialogflow-CX-Start-Tutorial/README.md

 The webhook service receives the webhook request and takes any actions necessary, like calling external APIs, querying or updating a database, etc. It builds a response and sends it back to Dialogflow API.
 A webhook can be created in any server side programming language like Python, PHP or Node.js.
 We are going to use Python to create a webhook and Ngrok to deploy it.
 Let’s start building our webhook for handling weather forecast requests.

 ## Creating a webhook service using Python
-Create a folder and name it as webhook_service).
+Create a folder and name it as webhook_service.
 Under this folder, we are going to create the following two files: webhook.py, requirements.txt.
 - webhook.py: it is the webhook service that will handle the requests sent from the Dialogflow agent and provide back a response.
-To keep it simple, we will create a webhook that gets parameters from an agent request and provides back a static response
+To keep it simple, we will create a webhook that gets parameters from an agent request and provides back a static response.

 ```
 #### minimal set of required modules